vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_4.md

 ##Exercise 4_1

 Create a rectangle on screen and make it so that when the user clicks inside the rectangle, a score of 20 is added to the score value.
-Set the position to a new random position within the screen after it is clicked.
+Set the position (note that a position consists of two values, x and y) of the rectangle to a new random position within the screen after it is clicked.
 Set the size of the rectangle to a random value between 50 and 200 after it is clicked.

 ##Exercise 4_2